Wireless Overview Content

 Most users connecting from a Windows, Mac OS, and Linux should connect to the wireless network: RIT.
-Game consoles and media streaming devices might not support WPA or WPA2 enterprise encryption, so they will need to be manually registered on start.rit.edu and use wireless network RIT-Legacy.
+Game consoles and media streaming devices might not support WPA2 enterprise encryption, so they will need to be manually registered on start.rit.edu and use wireless network RIT-Legacy.

 Students are not allowed to host their own wireless networks.